 Nokia's device and services revenue improved in only one part of the world, North America.
 But looking at device volumes, the size of Nokia's challenge in the region becomes clear.
 It only sold 400,000 units, which is a 33 percent decrease compared to the same period last year.
 However, the biggest drop was recorded in the important Chinese market where unit sales went from 9.2 million to 3.4 million.

-Sales of smartphones running Windows Phone during the first quarter came on the back of the products Nokia launched at the end of last year, including the Lumia 920, according to Blaber.
+Sales of smartphones running Windows Phone during the first quarter came on the back of the products Nokia launched at the end of last year, including the Lumia 920, according to Geoff Blaber, analyst at CCS Insight.
 The low-end Lumia 520 and Lumia 720, which the Finnish phone maker announced in February at Mobile World Congress, have yet to have an effect on the numbers.

 "The likes of those lower end devices we expect are going to have a more positive impact during the second quarter," Blaber said.

 Even if Nokia is moving in the right direction, it can't afford to rest on its laurels.
 There are two things the company now needs to add, according to Blaber.

 "First of all, there is still a gap between where Windows Phone stops and where Asha starts, so there are still lower price points it needs to address.
 Second of all, there is also a requirement for a more differentiated flagship, high-tier device with a more premium metal finish," Blaber said.